leftwm/leftwm-theme/README.md

 ## Installation
-Currently, LeftWM-theme is only available by Git.
-To install, clone this repository:
+Currently, LeftWM-theme is only available by Git and AUR.

+To install by AUR (Arch-based distributions only), use package `leftwm-theme-git`.

+To install manually, clone this repository:
 ```bash
 git clone https://github.com/leftwm/leftwm-theme
 ```